eKoopmans/html2pdf.js/README.md

 ### Page-breaks

 html2pdf.js has the ability to automatically add page-breaks to clean up your document.
-Page-breaks can be added by CSS styles, set on individual elements using selectors, or avoided from breaking inside all elements (`avoid-all` mode).
+Page-breaks can be added by CSS styles, set on individual elements using selectors or avoided from breaking inside all elements (`avoid-all` mode).

 By default, html2pdf.js will respect most CSS [`break-before`](https://developer.mozilla.org/en-US/docs/Web/CSS/break-before), [`break-after`](https://developer.mozilla.org/en-US/docs/Web/CSS/break-after), and [`break-inside`](https://developer.mozilla.org/en-US/docs/Web/CSS/break-inside) rules, and also add page-breaks after any element with class `html2pdf__page-break` (for legacy purposes).